 I often copy various files to flash drives which I keep in my backpack/briefcase although that’s a manual process and I don’t keep everything there.
 Just my Powerpoint presentations, all my genealogy data, a lot of recent photographs I have taken, and a few other things that I might need at any time when I meet a friend or relative.

-For instance, I took several dozen pictures and videos last night at a party celebrating a relative's high school graduation.
-While those are already backed up on my external hard drive and on Amazon Glacier, I also keep copies on flash drives in my pocket or backpack.
+For instance, I took several dozen pictures and videos recently at a party celebrating a relative’s high school graduation.
+While those are already backed up on my external hard drive and on Amazon Glacier and in the off-shore service, I also keep copies on flash drives in my pocket or backpack.
 If I meet another relative who would like copies of everything, I can quickly insert the flash drive into his or her computer and copy the several gigabytes of files over.
 (Those videos are large!)
-That's easier and cheaper than using CD-ROM disks and it works as additional backups for me.
+That’s easier and cheaper than using CD-ROM disks and it works as additional backups for me.

 So, yeah, I think I am backed up.
 But I change backup procedures frequently as I experiment with new things.
 My only rule is: “You can never have too many backups!”